American Fork City is committed to water conservation. On this page, you will find educational resources to aid in your water conservation efforts.

 We want to be mindful of the water we use.
 We have a water management team that tracks usage and gives recommendations to help us stay within our limits.
 Culinary water is metered and charged as a per usage rate to all residents and businesses in our city.
 Outdoor water is currently unmetered, with little ability to track a per usage rate.
 The State Mandate to meter secondary water sources requires that we install meters on all pressurized irrigation connections in our city by 2030.
 Metering water usage is expected to reward those who use best water practices.

 Since April 2019, we have been installing water meters on all culinary and P.I. connections for new construction.
-Beginning in 2022, American Fork will be installing a pressurized irrigation water meter on all existing P.I. connections in the city.
+Beginning in 2022, American Fork began installing a pressurized irrigation water meter on all existing P.I. connections in the city.
 The project will take several years to complete.
 More information can be found at the Pressurized Irrigation Meter Installation Project page here.

 We are also asking all users to reduce their overall water consumption: reduce watering by 33%, or only two days a week, instead of three.
 Refer to the water schedule on our pressurized irrigation water page.

 You might see some sprinklers being tested at city parks.
 We have installed new smart clocks on the sprinkler systems and will be testing that they work properly across the thousands of sprinkler heads we maintain.
 We are still following our own advice to reduce watering by 33%.